 A quick and effective tool to use for this part of the lesson are sentence strips.
 Simply flip to a sentence that features the new skill and ask kids to read it to you for a quick progress check!

-Grab a kit for your classroom so you’ll have everything to plan and teach effective small group literacy lessons at your fingertips!
+Grab our ultimate intervention bundle so you'll have everything to plan and teach effective small group literacy lessons at your fingertips!

 I purchased this and I am not able to locate it.
 Can u please help.